 When selling to the 55+ home buyer, it’s important to understand what buyers are worried about.
 It is also crucial to demonstrate how new home features and technology often offer solutions for these concerns.

 Downsizing is an idealistic notion for a large demographic that no longer needs so many rooms in their house.
-It can mean less cleaning, fewer rooms to heat and cool, etc. But, there are quite a few empty nesters that have trouble envisioning themselves actually making the move down.
+It can mean less cleaning, fewer rooms to heat and cool, etc. But, there are quite a few empty nesters who struggle with envisioning themselves actually making the move down.
 Some questions your buyer might be asking themselves:

 What about the home office in their current home?